Francis Magalona: Post-death crisis

-In popular culture
+Legacy and influence

 Magalona would ultimately be cited not just the "King of Philippine Rap" but also "The Father of Pinoy Hip Hop".
 Magalona's contributions to the genre have been featured in several international hip hop publications including the All Music Guide to Hip-Hop: The Definitive Guide to Rap and Hip-Hop (2003) published by Backbeat Books; as well as the May 2004 issue of the U.S.-based publication The Source.
 He was also given the Pioneer Hall of Fame Award by Empire Entertainment at the 1st Annual Philippine Hip-Hop Music Awards in 2005.

 Magalona was the recipient of the MTV Pilipinas Video Music Awards Generations Award in 2006 "in recognition of his career that has spanned decades and broken boundaries, and for his music which continues to inspire generations of artists and music fans both here and abroad."
 He was the second person so honored, the first having been singer Gary Valenciano at the 2005 rites.

 On March 18, 2009, the Philippine Government – through the efforts of the National Commission for Culture and the Arts—recognized Magalona with by awarding him a posthumous Presidential Medal of Merit.
 The award's citation noted that it had been given "for his musical and artistic brilliance, his deep faith in the Filipino and his sense of national pride that continue to inspire us."

 Several supporters of Magalona launched an online petition to award him, the Order of National Artist, which is the highest recognition for Philippine artists.
 However, nominations for the National Artist award will have to be done after three years as nominations for the order are closed.
 His daughter Maxene has indicated that she intends to continue Magalona's projects, including his The Sickos Project album with Buendia, and a documentary about his battle with cancer.
 The young actress stated: "We will coordinate with the people he had been working with, [...]
 I understand that Papa is a big part of history."